Discover Pet Microchipping at Oakbrook Animal Hospital

 As much as humans know their pets have minds and personalities of their own, the law defines a pet as property.
-There have been some cases where thieves took a pure breed pet to sell and were charged because the pet was microchipped.
-With the microchip, police were able to contact the owners and reunite them with their pets.
+There have been some cases where thieves took a pure breed pet to sell and were brought to justice because the pet had been microchipped.
+Using the microchip, police were able to contact the owners and reunite them with their pets.
 They were also able to collect enough proof to charge and convict the thieves of their crime.

 Peace of Mind

-Whether a pet runs out the door while the postal worker is bringing in a package or someone breaks into a home to take the pet, a microchip can provide peace of mind when an animal is lost.
-Animal control facilities, veterinarians, and some animal rescue groups have the equipment to scan for microchips to reunite the family with its furry family members.
+Whether a pet runs out the door while the postal worker is bringing in a package or someone breaks into a home to take the pet, a microchip can provide peace of mind when your four legged family member is lost.
+Animal control facilities, veterinarians, and most animal rescue groups have the equipment to scan for microchips to reunite the family with their furry family members.
 During the time of separation between a pet and its owner, the microchip can be a source of hope and comfort.

-If you are looking for a facility that provides pet microchipping in Olathe, or if you just need an Olathe veterinarian or a Gardner veterinarian, come see us at the Oakbrook Animal Hospital.
+If you are looking for a facility that provides pet microchipping in Gardner, Olathe, Edgerton, Springhill or the surrounding areas, come see us at the Oakbrook Animal Hospital.

 We are located at 500 W. Main St. in Gardner, Kansas, 66030 and we serve Gardner and the surrounding areas.
-You may stop by or call at 913-884-8778 for more information.
-You may also set an appointment by visiting our site.
+Call us at 913-884-8778 for more information.
+You may also set an appointment by phone or by visiting our site.
 We'd love to be your veterinarian in Gardner so make your appointment today!

 Pet Microchipping FAQs with our Gardner Veterinarian